Three Freedoms, Their Smaller Games, Bigger Games, and the Many Flaws of Judgment Involved

 The Games

 - The Smaller Game: Fixing and grooming your ego.
 This is the realm of endless self-help and superficial therapy, where the goal is simply to massage the ego so it hurts a little less while remaining firmly in control.
+It keeps you trapped in the outermost layers of your identity.

 The Lies and Flaws of Judgment